anhnlh/WeebCheckers/docs/DesignDoc.md

 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._
+#### Game
+> Each game will have a red Player (a player with red checkers), a white player, and a board.
+> The board will be shown differently for each player.
+> The game has the ability to let players make moves, until the end game conditions are met.
+#### PlayerLobby
+> The player lobby holds all players who've signed into the application.

 ### Model Tier
 > _Provide a summary of the Application tier of your architecture.
 This